SwiftOnSecurity/sysmon-config/README.md

 This is a Microsoft Sysinternals Sysmon configuration file template with default high-quality event tracing.

-The file provided should function as a great starting point for system change monitoring in a self-contained package.
+The file should function as a great starting point for system change monitoring in a self-contained package.
 This configuration and results should give you a good idea of what's possible for Sysmon.
 Note that this does not track things like authentication and other Windows events that are also vital for incident investigation.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**[sysmonconfig-export.xml](https://github.com/SwiftOnSecurity/sysmon-config/blob/master/sysmonconfig-export.xml)**

 Because virtually every line is commented and sections are marked with explanations, it should also function as a tutorial for Sysmon and a guide to critical monitoring areas in Windows systems.

-For mature organizations needing a more scalable approach after initial proof-of-concept, see **[sysmon-modular](https://github.com/olafhartong/sysmon-modular)** by [https://github.com/olafhartong](@olafhartong).
+For mature organizations needing a more scalable approach after initial proof-of-concept, see **[sysmon-modular](https://github.com/olafhartong/sysmon-modular)** by [@olafhartong](https://github.com/olafhartong).

 Pull requests and issue tickets are welcome, and new additions will be credited in-line or on Git.

-Note: Exact syntax and filtering choices are deliberate to catch appropriate entries and to have as little performance impact as possible.
+Note: Exact syntax and filtering choices are deliberate and to have as little performance impact as possible.
 Sysmon's filtering abilities are different than the built-in Windows auditing features, so often a different approach is taken than the normal static listing of every possible important area.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**[See other forks of this configuration](https://github.com/SwiftOnSecurity/sysmon-config/network)**